 President of the Table for Theme 3: Alfonso Muñoz Cosme.

-The speakers at the Symposium are prestigious architects and theorists in the field of heritage intervention such as Glenn Boornazian, Joäo Carrilho da Graça, Mohamed Es Semmar, Jose María Ezquiaga, Gunny Harboe, Timothy Lynch, Eduardo Martínez Moya, Ward Miller, Jaime Navarro Casas, Gabriel Ruiz Cabrero, Pedro Salmerón, Ana Tostões and Antoine Wilmering.
+The speakers at the Symposium were prestigious architects and theorists in the field of heritage intervention such as Glenn Boornazian, Michelle Cannatà y Fátima Fernandes, Bob Combs, Mohamed Es Semmar, Jose María Ezquiaga, Ángela García de Paredes e Ignacio Pedrosa, Gunny Harboe, Timothy Lynch, Eduardo Martínez Moya, Ward Miller, Jaime Navarro Casas, Gabriel Ruiz Cabrero, Pedro Salmerón, Ana Tostões o Antoine Wilmering.

-The Symposium has a length of three days, corresponding to three different themes, on which the twelve guest speakers will present as well as nine papers selected from the call for papers.
-The program is completed with three tables for debate and conclusions, which will take place at the end of each day, in addition to the inaugural and closing conferences, as well as the approval and reading of El Círculo Statement, with which the Symposium will end.
+The Symposium had a length of three days, corresponding to three different themes, on which the twelve guest speakers presented as well as nine papers selected from the call for papers.
+The program was completed with three tables for debate and conclusions, which took place at the end of each day, in addition to the inaugural and closing conferences, as well as the approval and reading of El Círculo Statement, with which the Symposium ended.

 Gunny Harboe, FAIA, Fellow US/ICOMOS, is an internationally recognized architect dedicated to the recognition, preservation, and conservation of the world’s cultural heritage.
 He has over 30 years of experience and currently runs Harboe Architects, his own small architecture firm in Chicago, Illinois, USA with a focus on historic preservation and sustainable design.
 He has worked on many iconic modern masterpieces including numerous works by Mies van der Rohe, Frank Lloyd Wright and Louis Sullivan.